Genitourinary Malignancies - Board Review Summary

 |---|---|---|

-| Continuous course | Bladder only, not elective pelvic nodes | Preferred modern approach |
+| Continuous course | Bladder only, no routine elective pelvic nodes | Preferred modern approach; response assessment after completion |

 | Split course / Shipley style | Bladder + pelvic nodes with planned interim cystoscopic reassessment | Historically important but less favored now |